jospas/AgentEnvironment/README.md

 ### Deploy the web application

 You may then configure and deploy the static website to S3.
-Edit the following file and enter your api end point:
+Edit the following file and enter your api end point and origin:

 	web/config/site_config.json